Andy Platt: Wigan

 In September 1988, Platt was signed by Wigan for a club record fee of £140,000.
 He was part of the team that dominated British rugby league football in the early 1990s.
 During the 1991–92 Rugby Football League season, Platt played for defending champions Wigan at prop forward in their 1991 World Club Challenge victory against the visiting Penrith.
-He was selected to go on the 1992 Great Britain Lions tour of Australia and New Zealand, and was named man-of-the-match in the tourists' victory over Australia in the second Ashes.

 During the 1992–93 Rugby Football League season Platt played at prop forward for defending RFL champions Wigan in the 1992 World Club Challenge against the visiting Brisbane Broncos.
 In 1993 Platt won the Man of Steel Award.